 Matthew 5 (KJV)

-[5] Blessed are the meek: for they shall inherit the earth.
 (As my dad says, meekness is not weakness.
 It is strength under control.
 When you say a horse is "meek," you are not saying he cannot carry his master on his back.
 You are saying that he is submissive to and gentle with his master.
 We are to be submissive to our Master God and His commandments.)

 ...